 Practice positive self-talk.
 We all have an inner monologue.
 The process of “thinking” is just mental self-talk, including asking and answering questions in our head.
 The point is that you want to be in control of your own inner conversation.

 Learn to replace negative and self-defeating comments like “I hate tests.
 I’m going to fail the MBLEx.
 I can feel my mind going blank already…” with “I’m ready for this test, I already aced 7 practice tests this week”.

 Don’t let self-doubt creep in.
 Many students start to second-guess themselves because they feel like they don’t know everything.
 Especially when they encounter a couple questions they are unsure about.

 Just remember that no one knows everything.
 Expect to miss a few questions.
 You don’t need 100% to pass the MBLEx.

 Test taking strategy

 A good test-taking strategy will make a big difference in your test results.
 Be sure to practice your strategy before attempting the actual MBLEx.
 There are also some specific strategies for taking multiple choice tests that you should be aware of.
-Consider including the following in your own strategy:
+Consider including the following in your own MBLEx strategy or plan: